 FMU Golf Team honored with GCAA academic award

-For the fifth year in a row, the Francis Marion University golf team has received a Golf Coaches Association of America 18Bridies All-Academic Team Award, this time for the 2017-18 academic year.
+For the seventh year, the Francis Marion University golf team has received a Golf Coaches Association of America All-Academic Team Award, this time for the 2019-20 academic year.

 To be eligible for GCAA team recognition, a school must register a team grade point average of 3.00 or higher for the entire academic year.

-Francis Marion was one of 127 NCAA Division I members nationwide to earn this honor, and the Patriots were one of seven Palmetto State institutions (joining Clemson University, Coastal Carolina University, Furman University, Presbyterian College, University of South Carolina, and USC Upstate).
+Francis Marion was one of 142 NCAA Division I members nationwide to earn this honor, and the Patriots were one of nine Palmetto State institutions.